Adult Social Club

 Let’s Catch Up!

 The Adult Social Club is for ages 18 and over and offers a way for you to connect and make friends with other adults with ASD who share interests and life’s challenges.
-Meetings are a mix between virtual Zoom meetings and in-person meet-ups at a variety of locations.
+Meetings are in-person with meet-ups occurring at a variety of locations.

 The Social Club for Adults is designed for individuals who can take turns and participate in small group settings with a reliable form of language and an age-appropriate cognitive level.